William B. Franke: Business career

 His career included position as an accountant, manager and executive with Cluett, Peabody & Company of New York City, Naramore, Niles & Company of Rochester, New York and Touche, Nivin & Company of New York City.
 He was later the senior partner in Franke, Hannon & Withey, a New York accountancy firm.
 Franke was also a member of the board of directors of several other companies, including chairman of the board for the John Simmons Company of Newark, New Jersey and board of directors member for the General Shale Products Corporation of Johnson City, Tennessee and the Carolina, Clinchfield and Ohio Railway.
 In 1935 and 1936 Franke attracted notice when he completed audits of Louisiana State University following the assassination of Huey P. Long that exposed inconsistencies in university records and finances.

 Government service

 From 1948 to 1951, Franke was a member of the United States Army Controller's Civilian Panel.
 He was a Special Assistant to the Secretary of Defense from 1951 to 1952.

-Franke served as Assistant Secretary of the Navy (Financial Management and Comptroller) from 1954 to 1957.
+Franke served as Assistant Secretary of the Navy for Financial Management and Comptroller from 1954 to 1957.
 He served as Under Secretary of the Navy from April 1957 until June 1959.
 As Secretary of the Navy at the end of the Eisenhower administration, Franke was instrumental in developing and implementing new, modern technology for the United States Navy, including the use of nuclear-powered warships.